Anuj Nayyar: Operation

 During the initial phase of C Coy's assault on Pimple II, Nayyar's company commander was injured, and command devolved upon him.
 As the unit advanced under heavy enemy artillery and mortar fire, the lead section reported the location of 3-4 enemy bunkers.
 Nayyar moved forward and destroyed the first bunker with a rocket launcher and grenades.
 Still under heavy fire, he then proceeded with the lead section, which consisted of 7 personnel, and destroyed two more bunkers.
 During the battle, Nayyar killed 9 Pakistani soldiers and destroyed three medium machine gun bunkers.
-The company then began its assault on the last remaining bunker, but while clearing it, an enemy RPG directly hit Nayyar and martyred him instantly.
+The company then began its assault on the last remaining bunker, but while clearing it, an enemy RPG directly hit Nayyar and killed him instantly.
 Pimple II was captured on 8 July, but Anuj Nayyar had to pay his supreme sacrifice on the mission.

 During the entire battle for Pimple Complex, 46 regular members of the Pakistan Army, an unknown number of Pakistani paramilitary troopers, militants were killed and 11 Indian Army troops, including Capt.
-Nayyar, were martyred.
+Nayyar, were killed.
 The securing of Pimple Complex paved the way for the recapture of Tiger Hill which finally forced Pakistan to retreat back across the Line of Control.

 Recognition and legacy

 Nayyar was posthumously awarded the Maha Vir Chakra for his bravery and leadership in combat.

 Nayyar's father, S.K.
 Nayyar, was allotted a gas station in Delhi by the Government of India in recognition of the services of his son.
 Tejbir Singh, a fellow soldier of the Jat Regiment, named his son Anuj in honour of Nayyar.

+School in Janakpuri area of Delhi, was named as "Shaheed Captain Anuj Nayyar Sarvodaya Bal Vidyalaya".